u7702045/honeybest/README.md

 HoneyBest security module stay in deactivate mode / non-interactive mode as default.
 It provides 2 activation options, below:
 1. Add string hashlock.enabled=1 into GRUB parameter.
 2. Enable at initrd-ramfs stage (`echo 1 > /proc/sys/kernel/honeybest/enabled`)
-**__There is no deactivate after activate for security reason, update GRUB/initrd image must design tightly with secure boot verification process.__**
+**__There is no deactivate after activate for security reason (compiling kernel with option CONFIG_HONEYBEST_PROD), update GRUB/initrd image must design tightly with secure boot verification process.__**
 Once you activate HoneyBest, kernel tracking activities start to record into different files under directory /proc/honeybest.
 User can monitor the tracking progress via read file application such as tail/cat/head.
+##### selective features option – on mode or off mode
+HoneyBest offer rich feature set to tracking from different perspective, such as binary file, socket, ipc, inode and so on.
+Section "Files" expose more detail to each different perspective features.
+Enabling selective features with command (`echo 1 > /proc/sys/kernel/honeybest/[Files]`), e.g to turn on binary hash, command (`echo 1 > /proc/sys/kernel/honeybest/binprm`)
 ##### Locking option – on mode or off mode
 Locking option only take effective once enablement option mode turn on (default locking option mode is turn off).
 Once turn on, only expect activities is allow to operate on system.
 Locking mode toggle can be set via command (`echo 1 > /proc/sys/kernel/honeybest/locking` or `echo 0 > /proc/sys/kernel/honeybest/locking`).
 This option take effectived only when enablement option is in turn on mode.